SenZHANG-GitHub/ekf-imu-depth/README.md

 This is the official PyTorch implementation for **[Towards Scale-Aware, Robust, and Generalizable Unsupervised Monocular Depth Estimation by Integrating IMU Motion Dynamics], ECCV2022**

-If you find this work useful in your research please consider citing our paper:
+If you find this work useful in your research, please consider citing our paper:
 ```
 @inproceedings{zhang2022towards,
   title={Towards Scale-Aware, Robust, and Generalizable Unsupervised Monocular Depth Estimation by Integrating IMU Motion Dynamics},